 There are many different varieties of clownfish that would suite many reef aquariums.
 These easygoing reef fish like to have an anemone to call home but get along well with many species of fish.
 When clownfish are born, they are all males and the largest fish in a group will change to female.

 These fish do not play well with others and require lots of water.
 Careful planning is required to bring these fish home.

 Clown Triggerfish (Balistoides conspicillum)

-Requiring a tank minimum of 300 gallons, triggerfish are known live rock and coral nibblers.
-Their beak can easily crush all the rocks you carefully arranged and they need similarly large, aggressive tankmates.
+Requiring a tank minimum of 300 gallons, triggerfish are known as live rock and coral nibblers.
+Their beak can easily crush all the rocks you carefully arranged and they need similarly large and aggressive tankmates.

 Goldbar Wrasse (Thalassoma hebraicum)

-There are various temperaments throughout the wrasse family, but the vibrant Goldbar Wrasse, with its distinctive golden bar behind its operculum, is one of the most aggressive.
-Requiring a tank of 125 gallons and up, these fish are very territorial and do not take new additions well.
-If you are going to add them to your aquarium, add them LAST.
+There are various temperaments throughout the wrasse family, but the vibrant goldbar wrasse, with its distinctive golden bar behind its operculum, is one of the most aggressive.
+Requiring a tank of 125 gallons and larger, these fish are very territorial and do not take new additions well.
+If you are going to add them to your aquarium, add them last.

 Black Banded Cat Shark (Chiloscyllium punctatum)

 All sharks and rays require a large volume of water.
 Although some species are not very aggressive, they are more sensitive to poor water quality and inappropriate tank conditions.

-Overall, there is no one right way to setup an aquarium.
-Do your research before buying anything in order to make sure all species will thrive in their new homes.
+Overall, there is no one right way to set up an aquarium.
+Do your research before buying anything to make sure all species will thrive in their new homes.